Beware the air! If you’re wheezing and sneezing, it could be the salon environment. How do you clean a “surface” you can’t see?

 Schoon cautions owners and technicians from taking a cavalier approach.
 DO NOT think you can just:

 Jordana Lorraine didn’t joke; she researched.
-An engineer friend told her to look for “source capture ventilation,” so the googling began, leading Lorraine to the Aerovex System.
+An engineer friend told her to look for “chemical source capture ventilation,” so the Googling began, leading Lorraine to Aerovex Systems.

 While OSHA requires salons to provide a safe environment for everyone on the premises, the government does not employ enough inspectors to monitor compliance.